New Milestone: Carux Puts Forth Novel Model For Smart Cockpit

 Next-gen harmonious user experience that perfectly embodies the fusion of technology, comfort, and freedom

-LAS VEGAS - media OutReach Newswire – 3 January 2025 - CarUX technology Pte.
-Ltd., with the direction "More than Display, and Far Beyond," will showcase new vision solutions for automotive products based on her strategy, Harmonious User Experience "HUE", from January 7th to 9th in Las Vegas, USA.
+LAS VEGAS - media OutReach Newswire - 3 January 2025 - CarUX technology Pte.
+Ltd., with the direction 'More than Display, and Far Beyond,' will showcase new vision solutions for automotive products based on her strategy, Harmonious User Experience 'HUE', from January 7th to 9th in Las Vegas, USA.
+CarUX keeps providing the differentiation elements and the freedom of stylish design, by bridging the technology to the automotive standards.
+The exhibition includes the first OLED solution of CarUX.

-CarUX is dedicated to relief the limitations of Display Devices to Vision Solutions by the product strategy " Harmonious User Experience ".
+As CarUX Chairman as well as Innolux Chairman and CEO Jim Hung stated, 'With the rapid advancements in mobility technologies and AI, the car has evolved from merely transportation to another living space, connecting digital lifestyles through networking.
+CarUX is dedicated to relief the limitations of Display Devices to Vision Solutions by the product strategy ' Harmonious User Experience .'
+From the launch of LID, Large Information Display, to the array of solutions we are showcasing now, we have been leveraging years of accumulated knowledge to create platforms, that carries safety and infotainment content, blended seamlessly into automotive interior and exterior designs'.
 Innolux Group will support its subsidiary CarUX in actively expanding smart automotive solutions as a system provider.

 CarUX automotive solutions feature organic shapes that integrated into vehicle styles.
 The displays are characterized by outstanding performance, including ultra-low reflection rate, high brightness, high contrast, wide color gamut, energy efficiency, and fast response times.
 In addition to CarUXs' ongoing AM miniLED, MicroLED as well as the first OLED solution are in its portfolio of vision solutions